 The year coming to an end is always a time for reflection.
 Thinking back over the past 12 months, the vacation rental industry as a whole has seen tremendous growth, numerous acquisitions and consolidations, plus a plethora of new restrictions and regulations all around the globe.

 In terms of your vacation rental business, the end of the year is an opportune moment to analyze your business and determine what is working well and what needs tweaking and polishing.
-With both online and offline factors to consider, you can get your short-term rental up to scratch with our year-end review checklist.
+With both online and offline factors to consider, you can get your short-term rental up to scratch with the following year-end review checklist.
 Here are 10 ways to perform a rental property analysis:

 Everything in your vacation rental has a certain life expectancy.
 In general, short-term rentals see more wear and tear than their long-term counterparts.
 Your job as the owner and host of your property is to ensure everything is in perfect working condition for your incoming guests.